TO THE OXFORDSHIRE BEEKEEPERS ASSOCIATION

 We can all help to ensure that honey bees and other pollinating insects survive and thrive.
 Protect pollinators by growing more flowers, avoid disturbing insect nests, or mow your lawn less often to allow plants to flower.
 And if you are lucky enough to come across a swarm of honey bees, increase their chances of survival by contacting your local swarm collector.

 Our annual beginners course starts in February with an introductory “What is Beekeeping” meeting.
 This is followed by a series of practical sessions conducted by our experienced tutors over the period May to September where you will be taken through the full cycle of bee behaviour.
-For more information about the course including how to apply please visit the Teaching Apiary section of the website.
+We are now planning the 2019 course; for more information about the course including how to apply please visit the Teaching Apiary section of the website.

 For those who are not quite sure if they want to attend the Beginners Course we arrange Annual Taster Days; information on the 2018 day is here.